 This book discusses how you can use the business strategies of other apps like Uber, Instagram, and Candy Crush.
 While no two businesses will achieve success in the exact same way, it’s good to read how these businesses developed their app to go viral, obtain millions of downloads, and are now billion-dollar businesses.

 Mobile App Marketing & Monetization

 Alex Genadinik wrote this book for independent entrepreneurs like myself.
 He shares his strategies on how to get thousands of downloads, and app store marketing.
-It’s great to read about the success of Mark Zuckerberg and Steve Jobs, however I’m not a million dollar tech company.
+It’s great to read about the success of Mark Zuckerberg and Steve Jobs, but I’m not a million-dollar tech company.
 I need simple and effective strategies that I can implement with the limited resources that I have available.

 If you’re a non-technical founder I hope this post and others that I’m writing about my journey to build an app will help you get started.
-After all, no one can define your business better than you can do.
+After all, no one can define your business better than you can.

 Don’t forget to subscribe to get the latest updates, and news on the launch of my mobile app Korean Convenience.